shehio/AMATH583/ps3/Questions.rst

 7. What is the difference (ratio) in execution times between single and double precision for    *construction with optimization*?
 Explain.
 It's the double for the double type.
+This might be for an efficient way the optimized compiled code is looking for a smaller amount of contiguous memory.

 8. What is the difference (ratio) in execution times between single and double precision for    *multiplication with optimization*?
 Explain.
 The speedup is 2x between doubles and floats.
+The hypothesis here is that maybe the non-optimized code has the CPU deal with the whole "word."
+While the optimized version of it doesn't have to deal with that and has the CPU perform the operation on half a "word."

 9. What is the difference (ratio) in execution times for double precision    multiplication with and without optimization?
 Explain.
 It's a little north of 3x.
-This might be due to loop unrolling in O3.
+This might be due to loop unrolling in O3 among with other micro-optimizations.

 Efficiency
 ----------